joshuah345/ios.cfw.guide/docs/en_US/updating/updating-blobless.md

 1. Restore rootFS through your jailbreak
 1. Install and open the <router-link to="/installing-unc0ver">unc0ver</router-link> application
-1. Turn off "Disable updates"
+1. Turn off "Block Automatic Updates"
 1. Re-jailbreak using unc0ver

 ### It just freezes